richkdev/richyplayer/README.md

 put this in your cli: `pip install git+https://github.com/richkdev/richyplayer.git` then just do `import richyplayer`

+for pygbag, put the entire `richyplayer` folder into the the root folder as your main.py

 ## usage

 check `richyplayer/examples/` for examples on how to use the `richyplayer`